olileo1/tutorials/random_variables.md

 # Normal Distribution

 The **Normal Distribution**, also known as the **Gaussian Distribution**, is a continuous probability distribution that is symmetrical around its mean.
 It is one of the most important distributions in statistics and is often used to represent real-valued random variables whose distributions are not known.
-If we assume that a random variable $X$ is normal distributed we denote this as $X\sim N(\mu, \sigma)$
+If we assume that a random variable $X$ is normally distributed we denote this as $X\sim N(\mu, \sigma)$

 ## Probability Density Function (PDF)